Jo Bamford: Hydrogen businesses and Wrightbus acquisition (2017–present)

+Following Bamford's takeover, journalists began to speculate how many jobs could be saved in Ballymena.
+The administrator had reduced Wrightbus' employee count in 2019 from 1,200 down to just 56.
+The Irish News suggested that Wrightbus was already "personnel heavy" so the dramatic cut in employees was required.
+By the start of 2020, Wrightbus had regrown its employee base back to 400, and by August 2021 up to 900.
+Wrightbus continued to focus on hydrogen and battery solutions under Bamford's guidance, securing hydrogen bus contracts in Aberdeen and Birmingham in 2020.

+Bamford's HydraB and Armstrong Capital Management entered into a joint venture in September 2022 and formed Hygen Energy.
+The joint venture aim is to build, fund and management hydrogen production facilities in the United Kingdom and Ireland.

+The parent company of British Gas, Centrica, announced in late 2022 that it would be entering into a joint venture with Ryze Hydrogen.
+The two companies would together develop a hydrogen pathway with the aim of "kickstarting the UK hydrogen economy."
+Ryze Hydrogen, Hygen Energy and Northern Gas Networks then announced the development of a hydrogen production facility in Bradford, West Yorkshire.
+The facility will use renewable energy to power an electrolyser which will produce clean hydrogen.

+In February 2024, Bamford's investment arm Hycap opened offices in Abu Dhabi, UAE, where it would also setup a hydrogen-focus complex in the region.

+In June 2025, Bamford was awarded a CBE in the 2025 Birthday Honours.

 Boards of directors

 Bamford has served on the board of directors of dozens of companies.
 Currently, he is on the board of directors for Bamelectrics Ltd., Nelelectrics Ltd., JCB Consumer Products Ltd., JCB Ltd., and J.C.B.
 Service.

 He also served as a director at the following firms, but resigned: BHoldings Ltd., J.C.
 Bamford Excavators Ltd., J.C.B.
 Earthmovers Ltd., J.C.B.
 Sales Ltd., JCB Cab Systems Ltd., JCB Compact Products Ltd., JCB Heavy Products Ltd., JCB Landpower Ltd., JCB Materials Handling Ltd., JCB Power Systems Ltd., JCB Transmissions, JCB Power Products Ltd., JCB Finance (Leasing) Ltd., JCB Finance Ltd., Landpower Leasing Ltd., Lucas Love Ltd., RAJ Capital Ltd., Panholdco Ltd., and Panholdco 2 Ltd.

 Personal life

+Bamford is said to be a fan of motor sport.

 Jo Bamford is heir to a multi-billion pound family fortune.
 His father, Lord Bamford, "is one of the U.K.'s most successful industrialists", chairman of the UK's JCB Company, a manufacturer of excavators, earthmovers and farming equipment, with over 10,000 employees, founded by Joseph Cyril Bamford in 1945.

-In 2001, Bamford left a relationship with his then girlfriend Petrina Khashoggi after she posed semi-nude in GQ magazine.

-In 2004, Jo Bamford checked into a drug addiction rehabilitation facility to deal with a marijuana problem.
-In 2021, he admitted to ordering drugs online as well as sending "explicit, inappropriate photographs."

-During his trial against a former business partner in Delaware, it was revealed that Bamford is a collector of classic Ferraris and rare pheasants.
-He also made an attempt in 2013 to buy the Neverland Ranch, the former home of Michael Jackson.

-The family is one of the biggest political financial backers behind former UK Prime Minister Boris Johnson.
+The Bamford family is one of the biggest political financial backers behind former UK Prime Minister Boris Johnson.